 The tools are only recommended for initial screening purposes.
 For a thorough analysis more data are needed.
 A first step is then to explore the non-confidential use data available on SPIN.
 Also specific use data that have been excluded from the SPIN database may be accessible.
 That normally demands a manual aggregation of data that only can be done at the national Product Registers.

-All three index tools are based on the two main use descriptors:
+All tools, except the Quantity Index, are based on the two main use descriptors:

 - Industrial Category, IC (named “Industrial use” in SPIN).

 They refer to the downstream use of the product.
 More than one UC or IC category can be used to describe the use of a product.